My Journey to Successful Weight-Loss and Keeping it Off Forever

 The most impressive feature of the calorie counting sites is that so many people use them, nearly every food imaginable is already in their database!
 Even food I'd had at a local restaurant was in there with it's entire nutritional value already listed for me.
 If there's something you can't find, you can guesstimate, or add it in yourself.
 I don't think my weight-loss would be as successful as it is without the use of that website.
 Keeping track of calories on our own is not only tedious and difficult, it's just another task to have to worry about.
 The website completely takes care of that for you.

 I found that I could still have everything I loved to eat and that I didn't need to eat as much of it because I was eating small meals throughout the day.
 I never let myself get to the point of aching hunger.
 That is one of the biggest keys to success when losing weight; NEVER let yourself get too hungry.
 I have a little thermal lunch sack that I can throw a portable tuna snack in and carry with me if I leave the house for more than a couple of hours.
 I could always run into a store and buy an apple to munch on just to take the bite of hunger away if I felt it coming on while on the road, but I never let that twinge of hunger develop into real hunger.
 I invested in a very inexpensive microwave crock that's just big enough for one person, and this helped control my portions when making my own meals.
 It only takes a matter of minutes to cook anything in that little thing; even eggplant parmesan!
-I highly recommend it.
+I highly recommend it and have included an Amazon link to it lower on this page.

 As far as exercise goes, I didn't do much to alter that.
 I still did the 30-40 minutes of moderate walking five days per week that I've been doing for years, but occasionally I'll add an extra workout if I feel like it.
 The less pressure I put on myself, the more I succeeded, and the more exercise that's done, the more calories allowed for that day.
 Though exercise afforded me those extra calories, I only used the extra fat, carb, and protein calories.
 I still kept everything at, or under, 1200 calories per day.